FREQUENTLY ASKED QUESTIONS

 Q: Do you prescribe medication?

-Q. Will I feel supported to be my unique self in the group?
+Q. Will I feel supported to be my unique self in a group setting?

 A. The answer is an emphatic yes!
-While it is true that group therapists cannot control everything that occurs within the group therapy setting, discrimination due to race, color, ethnicity, sex, religion, gender identity, sexual preference, age, and/or disability will not be tolerated under any circumstances in my groups.
+While it is true that group therapists cannot control everything that occurs within the group therapy setting, discrimination due to race, color, ethnicity, sex, religion, gender identity, sexual preference, age, and/or disability will not be tolerated under any circumstance in my groups or therapy.
 Nor will any violence or hateful behavior.
 This group environment celebrates diversity and inclusion and strives to attract a wide array of people and perspectives.
 This serves to add depth and richness to the collective group experience.